sSelmann/Story_protocol/monitoring/story_metrics.md

 *cometbft_consensus_total_txs*

 Indicates the total number of transactions processed in the chain by this node so far.
-Value: total number of transactions processed by the node
+Value: total number of transactions processed by the node.
 ![image](https://github.com/user-attachments/assets/64dd988e-7255-4156-a315-ae07e5981338)

 ## Successful Transactions